-This Roasted Tomatoes with Cilantro recipe is the perfect addition to any Mexican dish…eat them with bread, use them as a topping for fish or chicken. or make quesadillas with them.
+These Slow Roasted Tomatoes with Cilantro are the perfect addition to any Mexican dish…use them as a topping for fish or chicken. or make quesadillas with them!

 Have you ever had slow roasted tomatoes?
 If you haven’t, you’re in for a real treat.

 You can slow roast tomatoes with a number of olive oil and herb mixtures, but for this recipe, we’re going to use cilantro.
 These roasted tomatoes with cilantro are a delicious addition to any Mexican dish!

 I absolutely love summer tomatoes.
 There is nothing like the burst of flavor from farm fresh summer tomatoes.
 We have a few pots of Sungolds and cherry tomatoes out on our back deck, but we also belong to a local CSA so luckily we get them from there as well.

 But once the local growing season is over, I don’t tend to cook with tomatoes unless I’m roasting them.

 The nice thing about roasted tomatoes is that they still taste amazing whether you’re using tomatoes right off the vine or not.
 Roasting is a delicious way to still enjoy tomatoes, and keep enjoying those health benefits year round.

 MEXICAN SLOW ROASTED TOMATOES WITH CILANTRO

 Years ago, I took a cooking class where we slow roasted tomatoes.